 Inside Look: How George, CMO of Verge.io, Uses NotePlan for Effective Project Management featuring this and my Dashboard plugin.

-Walk-through of Reviews in NotePlan with Project + Reviews Plugin (Note: this was using v0.10, and there have been important improvements since then.)
+Walk-through of Reviews in NotePlan with Project + Reviews Plugin (Note: this was using v0.10, and there have been many important improvements since then.)

 You might also like: